FC-Datalog as a Framework for Efficient String Querying

-\changefour{Checking if a given $\fcdatalog$ program is linear can be done in polynomial time with respect to the program's number of rules, as it amounts to determining which pairs of relation symbols are mutually recursive, which is a syntactic criterion}.
+The two programs we have seen so far are both linear.
+Before analyzing the complexity of this fragment, we demonstrate an example of how linearity can be violated.

-\begin{example} The $\fcdatalog$ programs given in Example \ref{ex:fc-datalog-program-intro} and Example \ref{ex:fc-datalog-program} are both linear $\fcdatalog$ programs.
+\begin{exa} The $\fcdatalog$ programs given in Example \ref{ex:fc-datalog-program-intro} and Example \ref{ex:fc-datalog-program} are both linear $\fcdatalog$ programs.
 An example $\fcdatalog$ program that is not linear is the following program that retrieves all even length factors of the input word: